wavestoweather/PCViewer/doc/violin.md

 Then all violin plots are shown, axes can be switche via drag and dropping the axis labels (just as for the pcp).

-A resulting stacked and summed view with multiple drawlists can look something like this:
+A resulting stacked (left) and summed (right) view with multiple drawlists can look something like this:

 ![violin stacked summed](images/violin_att_stacked_summed.png)